 A maximum of two teams per school can participate in the on-campus event.
 Space at the university is limited to the first 30 teams that register.

-Junior students should be accompanied by a teacher, while senior students should have permission from their school, but can participate unaccompanied.
+Junior students must be accompanied by a teacher, while senior students require permission from their school, but can participate unaccompanied.

-For schools who are unable to participate on-campus, or who wish to enter more than two teams, online participation requires a supervisor with a standard web browser and internet access.
-Supervision is essential for online participation to ensure the competition rules are followed.
-Online participants will be able to view the recorded ‘Solutions’ lecture online after the event.
+The online event is available for schools who are unable to participate on-campus, or who wish to enter more than two teams.
+Online participation requires a supervisor with a standard web browser and internet access.
+Supervision is essential for online participation to ensure competition rules are followed.
+Online participants can view the recorded ‘Solutions’ lecture online after the event.

 Schools participating from interstate are requested to participate according to the table below to allow for time differences.
 All times are local time.